RavenDB vs MongoDB

 Full text search

 • Fully supported out of the box.
-No third party integration and no special work required.
+No third party integration required.

 from Posts